CongLeSolutionX/MY_GRAPHIC_ASSETS/Designing_in_general/Basic_writing_and_formatting_syntax.md

 | In issues, pull requests and comments of another repository | `../../../github/docs/blob/main/assets/images/electrocat.png?raw=true` |
 ````

+> [!NOTE]
+> The last two relative links in the table above will work for images in a private repository <br/>only if the viewer has at least read access<br/> to the private repository that contains these images.

 **The rendered result is below:**

 | Context                                                    | Relative Link                                                              |